Interbotix/interbotix_ros_crawlers/interbotix_ros_xshexapods/examples/interbotix_xshexapod_joy/README.md

 ```
 roslaunch interbotix_xshexapod_joy xshexapod_joy.launch robot_model:=wxmark4
 ```
-A red error message might appear in the screen saying `Couldn't open joystick force feedback!`.
+Two red or yellow messages might appear in the terminal mentioning how the root link has an inertia specified in the URDF or joystick force feedback couldn't be configured properly.
 This is normal and will not affect the joystick operation.
-To further customize the launch file at run-time, look at the table below:
+To further customize the launch file at run-time, look at the table below.
+Note that it is recommended to narrow the hexapod stance by 2 or 3 cm, and to raise the hexapod body height a bit for optimal usage (see the joystick button mappings below to see how to do this).

 | Argument | Description | Default Value |
 | -------- | ----------- | :-----------: |